 Chorreadas - Costa Rica

-But you can make it in cold and frosty England with a frying pan and the following ingredients:
+But you can make it in cold and frosty England with the following ingredients:

 Fresh sweet corn on the cob